AzDocs/AzDocs/Wiki/Azure.md

 git commit -a -m "Added sub repo" git push origin main
 ```
+> The upstream repo url is the URL made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step.

 Congratulations.
 You now have created a company specific repository with the Generic repository as its submodule!